-- 2 Key personnel should be classified into the following categories: - managerial including directors (where applicable), area manager, operations management team and so on - professional including project management, project engineers, civil engineers, technical specialists (for example structural, geotechnical, erosion control, environmental, cultural heritage, communications and so on) - para-professional including engineering associates, construction technicians, work overseas, and - supervisory including work supervisors, foremen and so on.
+- 2 Key personnel should be classified into the following categories: - managerial including directors (where applicable), area manager, operations management team and so on - professional including project management, project engineers, civil engineers, technical specialists (for example structural, geotechnical, erosion control, environmental, cultural heritage, communications and so on).
+Environmental Representative shall be a person with a degree qualification from a tertiary institution in environmental science, environmental planning, resource management, environmental engineering, or other equivalent qualifications - para-professional including engineering associates, construction technicians, work overseas, and - supervisory including work supervisors, foremen and so on.